 Discovering what I was passionate about – and inventorying my skills in an objective way to find an alignment there – took time.

 But getting to my “BE” meant finding a sense of purpose – and eventually, a career of meaning.

 The salary, company car, and even the benefits began to fade into the background.

 Today, when I work with leaders and companies on their incentives and rewards I try to remind them of the limitations that can blind.

 The “packages” – at best – buy employee compliance.
 Nothing more.

-Too many “workers” toil too many years in a fog – hoping for a better life.
+Great companies do much more than sign their employees’ paychecks twice a month – they acknowledge that far too many “workers” toil too many years in a fog – hoping for a better life.

 Hope is not a strategy – it’s often a complicated exercise in futility.

 Leaders – REAL leaders – can change the calculus; transforming the hamster wheel into something more.

 I still have pictures of that first company car – it was a Pontiac Catalina as I recall.
 It got me from Point A to Point B.